-Unless there are special circumstances, leave requests should be made at least two weeks prior to desired time off.
+Unless there are special circumstances, leave requests should be made at least one month prior to desired time off.
 A Leave Request form is completed and signed by the immediate supervisor.
 It is the Fellows responsibility to secure coverage for clinical work before securing signature from their immediate supervisor.
-Once approved by supervisor, the form should be sent to the Site Training Director for approval.
-Finally, the form is sent to the Program Director for signature.
+Once approved by supervisor(s), the form should be sent to the Site Training Coordinator for approval/signature.
 The Program Director has the ultimate authority to approve time off.
+It is the responsibility of the Fellow to have the Leave Form completed and secure all required signatures.